 Which plan to choose?

 Simple as that – you have to start with a business need or a problem.
 Then, try to solve it with the cloud.

 If you start with cloud features and try to find a need for them, you will fail.
 It won’t be a spectacular fail, though – all in all, you probably won’t get a budget for the project.

 What do I recommend for our clients most frequently?
 The usual mix of plans is E1 + E3 or E1 + E5.

 OK, to sum up – we have three types of suites.
 Business, Enterprise, and Kiosk.
 You can buy them in various agreements – they differ by features.
 The more expensive one gives you better collaboration, data analytics, and security.

-When choosing which one – always start with business need and then choose the right plan
+When choosing which one – always start with a business need and then choose the right plan.

 That is all for today.
-BUT, if you want to learn even more detailed Office 365 features listed and described in one ultimate guide – please check this white paper!
+BUT, if you want to learn even more detailed Office 365 features listed and described in one ultimate guide – download this white paper!
 Thanks and see you next time.